jkruppa/kmerPyramid/README.md

 sequence <- readDNAStringSet("https://raw.githubusercontent.com/jkruppa/kmerPyramid/master/data/virus.fa")
 ```

-The folloiwng shows the three virus sequences in a DNAStringSet object.
+The following shows the three virus sequences in a DNAStringSet object.
 The sequences have different lengths and different ACGT contents.
 For a deeper understanding of the DNAStringSet objects please vists the site https://web.stanford.edu/class/bios221/labs/biostrings/lab_1_biostrings.html.
 To select single sequences use `sequence[1]` for the first sequence and `names(sequence)` to access the names.

 ```
 R> sequence